kevinolega/callcentertrainingtips/_posts/2019-05-06-Computer-Skills.md

 Call center companies need someone who can answer the phone and type in some information on the computer.

-They need you know basic stuff like where the keys are.
+They need you to know basic stuff like where the keys are.

 Maybe copying and pasting text and stuff like that.